jSoboil/jSoboil.github.io/rambles.md

 $$P(accept | Y) = P(U < \frac{f(Y)}{cg(Y)} | Y) = \frac{f(Y)}{cg(Y)}$$

 which is an inequality evaluating the cdf of $$U$$.
-The total probability of acceptance for any iteration is, therefore, for all $$y$$ inputs is
+The total probability of acceptance for any iteration, therefore, for all $$y$$ inputs is

 $$P(accept | y) P(Y = y) = \frac{f(y)}{cg(y)} g(y) dy = \frac{1}{c}$$